lowdefy/lowdefy-docs/tutorial/tutorial-create-page-content-3.md

 The menu links will now have icons and titles.

+>  If you would like to see how your config should look at this point, you can find it [here](tutorial-create-page-config).

 ### Up next

 In the next section we will add some more blocks to our page to create a form for users to book a meeting room.